Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 1. Set up your Play Games Services app id

-Please add the below content to your AndroidManifest.xml file and set up your app id of Play Games Services
+Add the below content to your AndroidManifest.xml file and set up your app id of Play Games Services

 ```xml
 <meta-data